 – so we know all of the things to look out for.
 As mortgage advisers we also have more options available to us when it comes to finding a mortgage solution.
 Lenders have very different credit policies.
 By only talking to one lender you are potentially selling yourself short and getting a poor deal.
 Why take the risk when our service to you is free?

 In short – no!
-Most banks now only lend up to 80%.
-If you have good income we can possibly get you to 90% and for some 95% but the borrowing costs are higher.
+Banks will happily lend up to 80% but if you have good income we can most likely get you to 90% and for some 95% but the borrowing costs are higher.
 Other options to think about are to use you parents as a guarantor or vendor finance.

 It normally takes less than three days to arrange finance but it pays to get organised ahead of time.
 Every now and then, the banks can be a bit slow, especially if the mortgage is over 80% of the property’s value.
 So, if you are borrowing over 80%, allow for 5-7 working days to get an approval.
 Bottom line is, the earlier you talk to us and get things rolling the easier it’ll be for all.